super-linter/super-linter/README.md

 on:
   push:
     branches-ignore: [master, main]
-    # Remove the line above to run when pushing to master
+    # Remove the line above to run when pushing to master or main
   pull_request:
     branches: [master, main]